-Designed as an entry-level prerequisite to MTC's associate degree Nursing (RN) Technology program, as well as to meet a market need and provide students an opportunity for gainful employment that offers valuable experience.
-(Individuals planning to enter MTC's nursing program must do so within 28 months of completing Nurse Aide Training.)
+This Nurse Aide Training is designed to prepare students to sit for an external exam which would qualify them as an STNA.
+This training qualifies as basic entry-level coursework for students who wish to be accepted into MTC's Nursing (RN) Technology associate degree program, as well as to meet a market need and provide students an opportunity for gainful employment offering valuable experience.
+(Individuals planning to enter MTC's nursing program must do so within 28 months of successfully passing the external exam to become an STNA.)

-Students in the Nurse Aide program will learn to...
+Students in Nurse Aide Preparation Training will learn to:

-- Identify Ohio Department of Health requirements for State-Tested Nurse Aide (STNA) - Describe the role of the nurse aide - Discuss aspects of communications important to nurse aides - Identify and implement infection control practices - Discuss safety and emergency precautions - Explain ways to promote residents' independence - Identify legal rights of the nursing home resident - Demonstrate basic nursing care and personal care skills at a satisfactory level - Discuss theory related to performing basic nursing care skills - Identify the needs of an aging resident relating to mental health and social services - Recognize basic restorative services available to nursing home residents - Discuss aspects of home health services important to the nurse aide
+- Identify Ohio Department of Health requirements for State-Tested Nurse Aide (STNA). - Describe the role of the nurse aide. - Discuss aspects of communications important to nurse aides. - Identify and implement infection control practices. - Discuss safety and emergency precautions. - Explain ways to promote residents' independence. - Identify legal rights of the nursing home resident. - Demonstrate basic nursing care and personal care skills at a satisfactory level. - Discuss theory related to performing basic nursing care skills - Identify the needs of an aging resident relating to mental health and social services. - Recognize basic restorative services available to nursing home residents.